abibolola/cicd-pipeline-kubernetes/README.md

 **Liveness and readiness probe different endpoints.** `/healthz` never touches Redis; `/readyz` does.
 If liveness checked the datastore, a Redis blip would crash-loop perfectly healthy API pods and turn a dependency outage into an application outage.
-Readiness is the probe that *should* fail — it removes pods from the Service endpoints and lets them back in on recovery, with no restarts.
+Readiness is the probe that *should* fail; it removes pods from the Service endpoints and lets them back in on recovery, with no restarts.
 Verified: see `07-readiness-redis-down.png`, restarts stay at 0 throughout.

 **`maxUnavailable: 0` on the rolling update.** Kubernetes adds a healthy pod before removing an old one, so capacity never drops during a deploy.
-This was proven accidentally — see *Key learnings*.
+This was proven accidentally: see *Key learnings*.

 **No cluster credential is stored.** The pipeline runs `az aks get-credentials` into a per-build kubeconfig in the workspace, deleted in `post`.
 The service